 “Ain’t got enough ink to cover my sin, my crimes are branded deep into my skin.
 So I turned to the Law but not one of man, 'cause redemption was my only hand. ”

-Every penny you donate will go towards James H. White's marketing costs for "Purple Heart" or the production of new music.
+Every dollar you donate will go towards James H. White's production of new music.